Code-Institute-Submissions/adriatic-e-bikes/README.md

 ---

 #Gallery

 When user click on Gallery link, a new page opens where user can see images of bikes and islands, (The page layout is inspired by the layout of https://www.pexels.com/ )

 ---

 #Contact

 When user click on Contact link, new page opens where user can see info about Company and there is form where user can send question.
-This page includes a Contact form with 3 required fields Name
+This page includes a Contact form with 3 required fields

+Name
 E-mail
 Message

+Site contains contact e-mail address, location and phone number

 ---

 #Islands
-Link Island is dropdown menu where user can choose 10 islands:
+Link Island is dropdown menu where user can choose 10 islands(there is 10 individual pages, for each island one):
  Cres, Krk, Brac, Hvar, Pag, Korcula, Dugi otok, Mljet, Vis and Rab.
  Every island has own page with original image of chosen Island, a short description of the island, and option for Book.

-When links in Navbar is hoovered, they are rotating 2s.

 ---

 #Testing